 As a physician, Dr. LeMoyne was one of the city’s more prominent citizens, and that might have been enough to have him remembered in local history.
 However, what makes his place in history the most special is his connection to the Underground Railroad.

 As the organizer of the Underground Railroad in Western Pennsylvania, Dr. LeMoyne was directly responsible for the movements of the many slaves that crossed the Virginia (now West Virginia) border into southwestern Pennsylvania.
 While Dr. LeMoyne didn’t frequently house slaves himself, he did from time to time, especially those that required medical attention.

-However, so prominent was Dr. LeMoyne’s role as an abolitionist that John Brown corresponded with him on several occasions, even trying to recruit him for his infamous raid on Harper’s Ferry.
+However, so prominent was Dr. LeMoyne’s role as an abolitionist that John Brown corresponded with him on several occasions, even trying to recruit him for his infamous raid on Harper’s Ferry, possibly while he was staying in Chambersburg, PA.
 LeMoyne was also drafted on three different occasions as the Liberty Party’s nominee for Governor of Pennsylvania and once as its Vice Presidential candidate.

 Today, the LeMoyne house is home to the Washington County Historical Society which offers tours of the home to interested visitors.
 The first floor of the home is set up as it would have been during the mid-18th century.
 A doctor’s office and pharmacy occupy half of the lower floor, while a parlor with personal effects of the LeMoyne’s occupy the other half.

 Upstairs, there is a small military museum that showcases items that were used or collected by residents of Washington County during wars ranging from the French and Indian War to the Korea War.
 There are many interesting items on display here including German guns and uniforms from World War II and items related to Philo McGriffin, a hero for the Chinese in the First Sino-Japanese War in the late 19th century.